dychen/django-tutorial/README.md

 		$ python manage.py celerybeat

 4. Now you should be able to see realtime updates to your database information.
 In a web browser, go to the address localhost:8000/users/coca-cola and keep refreshing the page.
-5. Shut down your worker processes and re-comment the task settings (you don't want to hit your rate limits)
+5. Shut down your worker processes and re-comment the task settings (you don't want to hit your rate limits):

 		@periodic_task(run_every=crontab(minute="*/10"))
 		#@periodic_task(run_every=timedelta(seconds=3))